 Where financial loss occurred to another, the penalties and fines are higher.
-Forging identification cards or selling or distributing forged identification cards, is also prohibited under ORC 2913.31.
+Forging identification cards or selling or distributing forged identification cards, is also prohibited under O.R.C.
+2913.31.
 While technically a misdemeanor, a conviction of Forging Identification Cards can leave you in jail for six months and stuck with a $1,000 fine.
-Patituce & Associates specializes in defending people against forgery charges in the Cleveland area.
+Patituce & Associates, LLC specializes in defending people against forgery charges in the Cleveland area.
 We are experienced former prosecutors who know how to turn cases around for our clients.

 White Collar Crime Defense Strategies in Ohio

-What's the difference between white collar and financial crimes?
-Read more on our White Collar vs. Financial Crimes blog post!
+What’s the difference between white collar and financial crimes?
+Read more in our White Collar vs. Financial Crimes blog post!

 - Prosecutors on both the state and federal level are incredibly focused on prosecuting people charged with white collar crimes.
 There are many reasons for this.
 Just some include:

 - They want to go after a conviction that is highly favored by the public

 - They want to achieve a victory that plays to their goals

 - They want to punish someone for just doing what it took to advance